frcsdes/research-blog/pages/posts/ubo_convenience_class/content.md

 Note that both functions are static members as they only depend on the template parameters, and that they involve only `noexcept` operations that should resolve during compilation.

-## Closing words
+## Closing thoughts

 That's about it for our minimal UBO class!
-We can wrap up our camera example now:
+We can now wrap up the camera example:

 ```cpp
 UBO<0,